 Nutrition and Food Access Programs focus on addressing food security and promoting healthy eating habits within communities.
 Roles like the Food Security Coordinator are dedicated to coordinating efforts to ensure access to nutritious food through initiatives such as food rescue, cooking classes, and community gardens.
 By prioritizing collaborative approaches and tailored solutions, these programs aim to alleviate food insecurity and empower individuals to make informed choices about their nutrition.

-Mountain Roots Food Project: Food Security Coordinator - Gunnison, CO
+• Gunnison Country Food Pantry: Food Security Coordinator - Gunnison, CO

 Agricultural Programs